What is intra-uterine insemination

 Both of you will need to have an infection screen within three months of starting your treatment.
 This will involve a blood test for HIV, Hepatitis B and Hepatitis C. If any of the results come back as positive you will be referred to the genital-urinary clinic for appropriate treatment.

-We always ask patients to attend before your treatment cycle so that the drug treatment can be explained, can start on the correct day and the IUI treatment can be booked in advance with the Bath Fertility Centre.
+We always ask patients to attend before your treatment cycle so that the drug treatment can be explained, can start on the correct day and the IUI treatment can be booked in advance with the Care Fertility, Bath Centre.
 During this visit you will be asked to sign the consent forms.
 Both partners are required to sign the forms therefore you are both encouraged to attend this appointment.

 You will both need to bring with you some form of photo ID (passport or driving licence).